How RedGraphs Estimates Hidden Money Flows Between Companies

 “If only five percent of company relationships have actual reported dollar values, what’s the value of estimating the other ninety-five?”

 Every relationship in our dataset is real.
-Each one comes from verified public disclosures verified by S&P Global, representing genuine customer and supplier links where money changes hands.
+Each one comes from verified public disclosures confirmed by S&P Global, representing genuine customer and supplier links where money changes hands.
 The only missing piece for most relationships is how much money changes hands.

 Ignoring those 95% of links would be like trying to model the economy by looking only at companies that disclose their top customers.
 You would be missing almost all of the structure.
 Our job is to fill in the blanks, not by guessing, but by applying a rigorous mathematical method called Iterative Proportional Fitting (IPF).
 This patented approach lets us estimate the most likely money flows across the entire network in a way that is consistent, auditable, and grounded in financial reality.